top of page

 Poppy Seeds

 Poppy seeds are the nutritious edible seeds from the opium poppy.
-They are the source of opium, heroin, morphine, and codeine, but the seeds do not contain opiates.
-The seeds are high in omega 3 & 6 fatty acids, protein, and fiber.
+They are sources of opium, heroin, morphine, and codeine, but the seeds do not contain opiates.
+The seeds contain omega 3 & 6 fatty acids, protein, and fiber.

 Energetics: Sweet, astringent, and cooling